 CP: Who is it in the organization that doesn’t get that the ‘mile deep’ opportunity is the way to win?

 It’s different in each organization in terms who gets in the way.
 In my experience, the attitude can be arrogance, where teams thought they were smarter than their consumers or a product development person who thinks how they engage with the product is how everyone else will.
 What these people don’t understand is that you can’t judge everyone else by how you behave.
 You have to be observant, curious and objective.

 That first million can be hard to grind through and really identify a competitive advantage.
 A CEO or CFO who wants to double EBITA overnight can be an impediment.
 They will want to kill projects too early.
 This is typical humor error.
 Traction can take a while, but it’s been my experience that patience pays off in the end.

 CP: Any closing thoughts?

-I think there is still an inability to understand what can be done with data and insights today, and – in some cases – it’s straight up incompetency.
+I think there is still an inability to understand what can be done with data and insights today, and – in some cases – it’s straight up incompetence.
 Some people think they can do internally what every vendor they meet with specializes in.
-There needs to be a respect for all the skillsets that will make data and insights success a reality.
+There needs to be a respect for all the skill sets that will make data and insights success a reality.